chamara8901/vptest/src/_posts/2019-01-20-disable-comments.md

 To disable comments for some post, just set `vssue: false` in the frontmatter.

-Here is the frontmatter of current demo:
-Here is the frontmatter of current demo:
+Here is the frontmatter of current demo: grrow test 1 Here is the frontmatter of current demo: grrow test 2 Here is the frontmatter of current demo: grrow test 3

 ```yaml {7}
 ---